Graceful and enigmatic, the columbine (ancolie) is rendered here in flowing lines and soft complexity.

 Australian White-eyed Duck (Nyroca australis) – Original antique bird print by H. Grønvold.

-Original 1774 engraving by Jacob L'Admiral: Moths and Larvae on Fruit Tree Branch.
+Original 1774 engraving by Jacob L'Admiral: Dark Butterflies with Chrysalis and Buds.